Stedi-Demos/bootstrap-archived/README.md

 1. Create a [Stedi account](https://www.stedi.com/auth/sign-up?).

- 1. [Generate an API Key](https://www.stedi.com/app/settings/api-keys).
-An API key is required to authenticate with Stedi APIs and deploy Stedi functions.
+1. Rename the bootstrap's `.env.example` file to `.env` and update the following environment variables:

+   - `STEDI_API_KEY`: A Stedi API key is required for authentication.
+You can [generate an API key](https://www.stedi.com/app/settings/api-keys) in your Stedi account.
-1. Go to [webhook.site](https://webhook.site/) and copy the unique URL.
+   - `DESTINATION_WEBHOOK_URL`: Go to [webhook.site](https://webhook.site/) and copy the unique URL.
 The bootstrap workflow sends output to this webhook.

-1. Rename the bootstrap's `.env.example` file to `.env` and update the following environment variables:

-   - `STEDI_API_KEY`: Your Stedi API Key
-   - `DESTINATION_WEBHOOK_URL`: the unique URL you copied from [webhook.site](https://webhook.site/)

    Example `.env` file
    ```